-Employee compensation and benefits expenses, for the current quarter, increased \$17 million, or 13%, compared to the prior-year quarter, to \$145 million, mainly due to inflation and a 3% increase in the average number of employees to 2,942 for the current quarter, compared to 2,846 for the prior-year quarter.
+Employee compensation and benefits expenses, for the current quarter, increased \$9 million, or 6%, compared to the prior-year quarter, to \$154 million associated with a combination of staffing increases and inflation.
+The average number of employees increased 2% to 3,013 for the current quarter, compared to 2,942 for the prior-year quarter.
 As we continue to grow, our focus on automation has allowed us to maintain a relatively small staff.
-As a percentage of total net revenues, employee compensation and benefits expenses were 12% for both the current quarter and the prior-year quarter.
-Employee compensation and benefits expenses as a percentage of adjusted net revenues were 12% for the current quarter and 13% for the prior-year quarter.
+As a percentage of total net revenues and adjusted net revenues, employee compensation and benefits expenses were both11% for the current quarter and 12% for the prior-year quarter.